openhab/openhab-addons/bundles/org.openhab.binding.broadlink/README.md

 The Broadlink RM family of devices can transmit IR codes.
 The pro models add RF codes.
 The map file contains a list of IR/RF command codes to send via the device.

-The file uses the [Java Properties File format](https://en.wikipedia.org/wiki/.properties) and is stored in the `<OPENHAB_CONF>/transform` folder.
+In previous versions of this binding, the file uses the [Java Properties File format](https://en.wikipedia.org/wiki/.properties) and was stored in the `<OPENHAB_CONF>/transform` folder.
-By default, the file name is `broadlink.map` for the IR codes, but can be changed using the `mapFile` setting.
+By default, the file name was `broadlink.map` for the IR codes, but can be changed using the `mapFile` setting.
 In similar fashion, the RM pro models store the RF codes in the `broadlinkrf.map` file.

-Here is a map file example:
+Here is a map file example of the previous file format:

 ```
 TV_POWER=26008c0092961039103a1039101510151014101510151039103a10391015101411141015101510141139101510141114101510151014103a10141139103911391037123a10391000060092961039103911391014111410151015101411391039103a101411141015101510141015103911141015101510141015101510391015103911391039103a1039103911000d05000000000000000000000000